Sarania/Project-Cherry/BMP to CHIP/readme.txt

 BMP to CHIP-8 converter
 By Blyss Sarania
 Feed it a monochrome BMP.
 Either 128x64(SCHIP) or 64x32(CHIP-8) It will spit out a .ch8 program to render it.
+It does not need be headerless for this program(the below text is just a credit to the author of the BMP loading code).

 BMP rendering code by HAP: